top of page

 Woman preparing food in kitchen for cancer prehabilitation nutrition

-It’s completely natural to have mixed emotions as you prepare to start cancer treatment - uncertainty, worry, determination, hope.
-The good news is, there are gentle, practical steps you can take now to help you feel more prepared, both physically and emotionally.
+Many people describe a mix of feelings as they prepare for treatment - uncertainty, worry, determination, hope.
+It can help to know that there are lots of practical steps within your control - things you can do now to feel more ready, both physically and emotionally.

 What is Cancer Prehabilitation?

-Prehabilitation is about strengthening your nutrition, physical fitness, and emotional wellbeing - so you’re in the best possible position as treatment begins.
+Prehabilitation is about strengthening your nutrition, fitness, and emotional wellbeing so you’re in the best place possible when treatment begins.

-• cope better with the side effects of cancer treatment
+• coping better with the side effects of treatment

-Many cancer treatment centres now offer prehab resources, either in-person or online.
-Ask your team about what’s available locally.
+Many cancer treatment centres now offer prehab programmes, either in-person or online.
+Ask your team what’s available locally - it can really help to know what support is out there.

-A key message is to find ways to move your body regularly, even in gentle ways.
-Avoiding long periods of sitting, when possible, can help reduce muscle loss and fatigue - and movement can also support your mood, energy, and overall sense of wellbeing.
+A key message is to find ways to move your body in ways that work for you.
+Even gentle movement counts - something as simple as a regular walk.
+It’s also important to break up long periods of sitting when you can.
+Movement can help reduce fatigue, protect against muscle loss, and support your mood, energy, and overall sense of wellbeing.

 Family walking in the park, cancer nutrition prehabilitation